kili-technology/kili-python-sdk/docs/sdk/label_utils.md

 # Label Utils module

-This module `kili.utils.labels` provides a set of helpers to parse, read, modify and create labels.
+The module `kili.utils.labels` provides a set of helpers to parse, read, modify and create labels.

 ## ParsedLabel